DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-filtering-applications.md

 1 participant so far.
 We found:

-- filters worked really well (didn't test on mobile)
+- filters worked really well (didn’t test on mobile)
 - filters for state and provider are useful
 - we need interview states like ‘rejected before interview’
 - suggests ‘Offer withdrawn’ instead ‘Withdrawn by us’